amplication/amplication/packages/amplication-data-service-generator/README.md

 # Amplication Data Service Generator

-Amplication Data Service Generator is the component responsible for generating the source code for Amplication's users and managing the plugin integration inside the generation process.
+DSG (Data Service Generator) is the component responsible for the generation of source code by Amplication, and allows the integration of plugins into the code generation process.

 ## Technologies